LOYOLA UNIVERSITY CHICAGO

 ENGR 101 Introduction to Engineering Design (4 Credit Hours)

-Restricted to School of Engineering students.
-This course is the first of four engineering design courses in the Engineering Science curriculum.
+Restricted to Engineering students.
+This course is the first of four engineering design courses in the Engineering curriculum.
 Major topics in this course include engineering estimation, three dimensional computer-aided design, 2k factorial design, teamwork, engineering ethics, requirement specifications, and design iteration.

 1) Demonstration of proficiency in engineering design; 2) Application of teamwork principles to an open-ended design project